slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
 You raise your hand and say, «over here!» and the talent will come running, but that’s not true.
 It’s not resilient and shiny, talent is really, really fragile."
 -- Malcolm Gladwell*

+> *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."
+-- Ralph Waldo Emerson*

 > *"Talent hits a target no one else can hit.
 Genius hits a target no one else can see."
 -- Arthur Schopenhauer*